Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 [Profile]

-Aspiring to become a mountain guide while attending university, he studied under international mountain guide Hirofumi Ishizaka.
-Upon graduating from university, he became a certified guide by the Japan Mountain Guides Association and began guiding.
-As part of his own activities, he has experienced heli-ski guide training in Northern Europe, mountaineering in the European Alps, and ski touring since his early twenties.
+While attending university, he aspired to become a mountain guide and studied under international mountain guide Hirofumi Ishizaka.
+Upon graduating from university, he became a certified guide of the Japan Mountain Guide Association and began guiding.
+As part of his own activities, since his early twenties he has gained experience in heli-skiing guide training in Northern Europe, mountaineering in the European Alps, and ski touring.

 JMGA Mountain Guide Stage I